pshephardiii/share-a-bite/README.md

 + Change the home page into a "feed" that algorithmically determines what content is prioritized for a user based on their restaurant and dish preferences, contacts, past posts, etc.

 + Adjust search functionality so that users can find restaurants and access their show pages.

++ Add functionality to allow users to edit the posts and comments that they've created.

++ Add functionality to allow users to delete their posts, comments, and profiles.